 There’s an argument to be made for choosing your countertop first, being that it tends to be one of the most expensive items in a kitchen remodel.
 But, there’s honestly no right-or-wrong way to go about that.

-Inspiration for Countertop & Dark Wood Cabinet Coordination
+Inspiration for Countertop & Dark Wood Cabinet Pairing

-That’s where we come in!
-We’ve already given you helpful advice on what countertop color looks best with white cabinets, as well as gray cabinets and cherry cabinets, so we’re here to continue the series with how to pair countertop colors with darker colored cabinets.
+We’ve already given you helpful advice on what countertop color looks best with white cabinets, as well as gray cabinets and cherry cabinets.
+So, to continue with this series of helpful blogs, we're going to help you with pairing countertop colors with dark cabinet styles.

 Light & Creamy Contrast

-You can’t go wrong when you pair your dark cabinets with lighter colored countertops.
+It is hard to go wrong when you pair your dark cabinets with lighter colored countertops.
 Whether your personal kitchen style is traditional or contemporary, contrasting your cabinets and countertops will work well with either kitchen design schemes.
-And, the lighter countertops will do a fabulous job of reflecting more light—helping the room to brighten up despite the dark cabinetry.
+And, the lighter countertops will do a fabulous job of reflecting more light—helping to brighten up the room.
 The example below pairs dark Chocolate Pear cabinets with Butterfly Beige granite countertops, balancing the light and dark tones quite nicely.

 Crisp, Bright Whites

-This pairing is actually very versatile, it isn’t limited to modern.
+This pairing is actually very versatile, it isn’t limited to modern designs.
 If you choose a white countertop for your traditional wood kitchen, it’s going to look great and have the same balancing quality we described for light and creamy countertops.

 Shades of Cool Gray

-Gray is a popular color choice for both cabinets and countertops because it’s a classic cool shade that can coordinate with a wide variety of color palates.
+Gray is a popular choice for both cabinets and countertops because it’s a classic, cool color that works with a wide variety of palettes.
 Cabinet shades that are closer to a medium hue pair especially well with gray countertops, like the example below.
-This photo by Cambria Surfaces features their Park Gate design, which blends shades of brown and black together resulting in a gray-toned finish alongside the walnut cabinetry.
+This photo by Cambria Surfaces features their Park Gate design, which blends shades of gray, brown and black together resulting in a stunning surface alongside the walnut cabinetry.

-To pull off a gray countertop + dark cabinet pairing, think classic or transitional kitchen styles for a blended look—like the dark stained Hard Maple cabinets in this kitchen paired with a gray Corian countertop.
+To pull off a gray-countertop-and-dark-cabinet pairing, think classic or transitional kitchen styles for a blended look—like the dark-stained Hard Maple cabinets in this kitchen paired with a gray Corian countertop in Silt.

 Go for the Gold

 Countertop colors with neutral base shades and golden variants look stunning when paired with darker colored cabinets.
-Golden shades look especially beautiful with espresso colored cabinets, rather than the darker cherry cabinets, like shades of Mahogany.
-Let the metallic colors truly shine by choosing a simple edge style for the countertops and plain styles for the cabinets with simple hardware.
-For instance, this kitchen features Hard Maple cabinets in Espresso with a Classic Shaker style and a Granite countertop in one of our most popular colors, Santa Cecelia.
+Golden shades look especially beautiful with espresso-colored cabinets.
+Let these colors truly shine by choosing a simple edge style for the countertops and plain styles for the cabinets and hardware.
+For instance, this kitchen features hard maple cabinets in espresso with a classic Shaker style and a granite countertop in one of our most popular colors, Santa Cecilia.

 For more countertop and cabinet coordination advice, check out these related articles: